melinamelia/Pytorch-Wildlife/README.md

   A Collaborative Deep Learning Framework for Conservation
 ## 🐾 Introduction

-At the core of our mission is the desire to create a harmonious space where conservation scientists from all over the globe can unite, share, and grow.
-We are expanding the CameraTraps repo to introduce **Pytorch-Wildlife**, a Collaborative Deep Learning Framework for Conservation, where researchers can come together to share and use datasets and deep learning architectures for wildlife conservation.
+At the core of our mission is the desire to create a harmonious space where conservation scientists from all over the globe can unite.
+Where they're able to share, grow, use datasets and deep learning architectures for wildlife conservation.
+>[!NOTE]
+>We are expanding the CameraTraps repo to introduce **Pytorch-Wildlife**, a Collaborative Deep Learning Framework for Conservation.

 We've been inspired by the potential and capabilities of Megadetector, and we deeply value its contributions to the community. **As we forge ahead with Pytorch-Wildlife, under which Megadetector now resides, please know that we remain committed to supporting, maintaining, and developing Megadetector, ensuring its continued relevance, expansion, and utility.**